-Equation (3) has both a short and a long run part.
-The long run part of the model is given by the two error correction terms, which allow discrepancies between the log-level of the price and its determinants to impact on inflation the following period.
+The long run part of equation (3) is given by the two error correction terms, which allow discrepancies between the log-level of the price and its determinants to impact on inflation the following period.
 Their coefficients, α_1 and α_2 , show the amount of disequilibrium (or strength of adjustment) transmitted in each period into the rate of inflation.
 The short-run part of the model is accounted for by the inclusion of variables in first differences.
 Since Equation (3) can be solved so to get p_t on the left-hand side it determines both the log-level of the price, as well the rate of inflation.